 Drive, or if you’re feeling adventurous, bike the monument’s 23-mile Rim Rock Drive for incredible views.
 For a chance to get away from the hustle and bustle of everyday life, spend the night in the Saddlehorn Campground.
 Watch the sunset over the rim, roast some marshmallows, and wait for the stars to come out.

 Fruita is famous for its world-class mountain biking with endless miles of single track trails.
 Beginners and experts alike should head to one of the city’s bike shops, Colorado Backcountry Biker or Over the Edge Sports (both located right downtown) for local advice and bike rentals.
 Before you head off for a day of adventure, stop by Tacorado, an Austin-style breakfast taco food truck to fuel up for the day.
-It’ll be parked at Colorado Backcountry Biker for the 2019 season.
+Check them out on social media to find out where in town they’ll be.
 The pro move?
 Order “The Combo,” which will let you try Tacorado’s most popular tacos: the Migas, tortilla chips, sautéed onions, scrambled eggs, avocado and queso, and the Papas, scrambled eggs, potatoes and Cojita cheese.

 If you’re new to mountain biking, head to Rustler’s Loop at the Kokopelli Trailhead.
 It has a nice mix of terrain but will allow you to stay in control.
 City manager and avid mountain biker Mike Bennett reminds riders, “There’s no shame in getting off and walking.
 You can always try it again.”